OpenNebula/docs/source/management_and_operations/monitor_alert/configuration.rst

 Monitoring Storage and Database Structure
 =========================================

 The monitoring data collected by OpenNebula probes is processed by the monitoring module and stored in a time-series structure within the OpenNebula database.
-This data is accessed via the CLI and Sunstone UI through corresponding API calls.
+This data is accessed via the CLI and Sunstone UI through designated API calls.
 Additionally, OpenNebula employs a distributed database approach to efficiently store and process host and VM monitoring data, enabling resource usage forecasting and ensuring scalability.

 Host Time-Series Databases
 --------------------------